iandersonalmeida/Book-Purchasing-System/README.md

 * [Inspiration](#inspiration)

 ## General info
 The project is an application that addresses the idea of microservices, which describes components of a system that are independent or "loosely coupled".
 Each component has a defined responsibility and the resources it needs to function.
-For the development of the application's microservices, Spring Boot, MySQL for database management, the Postman tool for building HTTP requests and React for the user interface are currently being used.
+For the development of the application's microservices, Spring Boot, MySQL for database management, the Postman tool for building HTTP requests and React/Next for the user interface are currently being used.

 ## Development